 Panthers get win over host Blues

-Brett Connolly scored the go-ahead goal as the visiting Florida Panthers beat the St. Louis Blues 2-1 Monday night.
+Brett Connolly scored the go-ahead goal in the third period, and the visiting Florida Panthers beat the St. Louis Blues 2-1 Monday night.
 The Panthers (35-26-8, 78 points) won their second consecutive game while continuing their push for an Eastern Conference playoff spot.
 They sit in fourth place in the Atlantic Division, one point behind the Toronto Maple Leafs.

 Mike Hoffman also scored for the Panthers, and Chris Driedger made 26 saves.
-Driedger has stopped 85 of 89 shots in his last three starts while filling in for the injured Sergei Bobrovsky.
-Colton Parayko scored and Jordan Binnington made 32 saves for the Blues (41-19-10, 92 points), who lost for just the second time in their last 11 games.
+Driedger has stopped 85 of 89 shots in his past three starts while filling in for the injured Sergei Bobrovsky.
+Colton Parayko scored, and Jordan Binnington made 32 saves for the Blues (41-19-10, 92 points), who lost for just the second time in their last 11 games.

-Both goaltenders starred in this game.
+Both goaltenders starred.
 Blues forward Alexander Steen nearly shoveled a rebound inside the right post with 8:52 left in the first period, but Driedger stretched out to glove the puck as it reached the goal line.

 With 51 seconds left in the period, Binnington matched that with a dazzling save of his own.
 Panthers defenseman MacKenzie Weegar got a breakaway, but Binnington did the splits to get his right skate on Weegar's shot and keep the game scoreless.
 About five minutes into the second period, Panthers defenseman Aaron Ekblad burst up the ice for a clean break-in -- but Binnington robbed him with a glove save.